spacetelescope/jwst/docs/jwst/error_propagation/main.rst

 ramp_fitting
 ++++++++++++
-This step calculates and populates the VAR_POISSON and VAR_RNOISE arrays in the 'rate' and 'rateints' files, and updates the ERR array as the quadratic sum of the variances.
+This step calculates and populates the VAR_POISSON and VAR_RNOISE arrays in the 'rate' and 'rateints' files, and updates the ERR array as the square root of the quadratic sum of the variances.
 VAR_POISSON and VAR_RNOISE represent the uncertainty in the computed slopes (per pixel) due to Poisson and read noise, respectively.
 The details of the calculations can be found at :ref:`ramp_fitting <ramp_fitting_step>`.